juan-miii/gpt-telegram-bot/README.md

 # GPT Telegram Bot
 Script for a Telegram bot that uses [OpenAI API](https://beta.openai.com/overview) similar to ChatGPT.
 It has all its capabilities plus the fact that by using the API directly, there is no waiting time prior to using this bot.
-The current downside to this project is that the script has to be running for the bot to work. _Anyone willing to contribute to this project in anyway, particularly by making it work forever, please visit the [Contibution](#contribution) section._
+The current downside to this project is that the script has to be running for the bot to work. _Anyone willing to contribute to this project in anyway, particularly by making it work forever, please visit the [Contribution](#contribution) section._

 ## Features
 - [ ] Chat with GTP using Telegram